welsayed/Data-Science-Salary-Estimator/README.md

 ## Model Building

-First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.
+The data transformation process included the conversion of categorical variables into dummy variables.
+Additionally, the dataset was split into training and test sets, with a test size of 20%.

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.
+Three different models were explored and evaluated using Mean Absolute Error (MAE), chosen for its interpretability and resilience to outliers:

-I tried three different models:
-*	**Multiple Linear Regression** – Baseline for the model
+*	**Multiple Linear Regression** – Used as a baseline model.
-*	**Lasso Regression** – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
+*	**Lasso Regression** – Employed due to the presence of sparse data resulting from numerous categorical variables, with an expectation that this normalized regression approach would be effective.
-*	**Random Forest** – Again, with the sparsity associated with the data, I thought that this would be a good fit.
+*	**Random Forest** – Selected as a model option to address the data's sparsity, leveraging its capability to handle complex relationships and potentially improve predictive accuracy.

 ## Model performance
-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The Random Forest model's superior performance on both the test and validation sets indicates that it was the most effective model for this specific task.
+This result suggests that Random Forest was better at capturing the underlying patterns and relationships within the data, making it a strong choice for estimating salaries based on the features extracted from job listings.
+It's important to recognize and embrace such successful model outcomes, as they can lead to more accurate and reliable predictions in real-world applications.
 *	**Random Forest** : MAE = 11.22
 *	**Linear Regression**: MAE = 18.86
 *	**Ridge Regression**: MAE = 19.67

 ## Productionization
-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
-The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.
+During the productionization phase, a Flask API endpoint was developed and hosted on a local web server.
+This API endpoint is designed to accept incoming requests containing a list of values extracted from a job listing.
+Upon receiving such a request, the API calculates and returns an estimated salary based on the provided input data.

+This productionization step makes the salary estimation model accessible through a web-based interface, allowing users to obtain estimated salary figures for job listings by sending their relevant details to the API.